rmickey42/Riffit/README.md

 ## Notes:
 We did not implement a game, as discussed with Prof. Hill.

+There is a guest feature, where you can search and view posts and accounts without being logged in.
+If you are a guest, you cannot interact (like/dislike/favorite/share) with them.

 ## Extra Features

 1. Added sharing links for different platforms